 There are a lot of reasons to become a more charitable person.
 Doing so will not only benefit the organization and the community they serve, but it can also boost your own mood, making you feel happier and more fulfilled.

 Maybe you’re passionate about a certain cause and ready to give back to your community.
-Maybe you’re tired of all the negativity going on in the world around you and you want to interject more positivity.
-Or maybe you’re simply looking for something that will look good on your resume, or for a way to get a bit of a tax break.
+Maybe you’re tired of all the negativity going on in the world around you and you want to make the world a better place and interject more positivity.
+Or maybe you’re simply looking for something that will look good on your resume, or for a way to get a bit of a tax break with a tax deduction.

 Whatever the reason, if becoming a more charitable person is something you’ve been considering, you are in luck!
 Doing so doesn’t have to be complicated or difficult.
 And it doesn’t have to cost you anything, either.